Today's Monday • 25 mins read

 Epictetus and Marcus Aurelius wrote on the Stoic idea of accepting one’s destiny.

-Later, it came to be known as Amor fati—a Latin phrase that translates into the love of one’s fate or passionate acceptance of everything from the past in one’s life.
+Later, it came to be known as Amor fati, a Latin phrase that translates as the love of one’s fate or passionate acceptance of everything in one’s life.

-It was Nietzsche, the revolutionary philosopher who boldly uttered God is dead, who gave the phrase to the world:
+It was Nietzsche, the revolutionary philosopher, who gave the phrase to the world:

 My formula for greatness in a human being is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary, still less conceal it—all idealism is mendacity in the face of what is necessary – but love it.